Diagnostic requirements vary based on the insurance company and plan which will be covering services.

 - If you have BCBS/BCN Michigan and your insurance covers Applied Behavior Analysis services, you must obtain a diagnosis from an Approved Autism Evaluation Center (AAEC).
 Information on AAECs can be found here.

-- If you are in SW Michigan and need an AAEC diagnosis, please visit the Western Evaluation Center for Autism and Neurodevelopmental Disorders (WECAN) at Western Michigan University.
+- If you are in SW Michigan and need an AAEC diagnosis, please visit the WMed Autism Evaluation Center

 - If you have private insurance other than BCBS-M, you should contact your insurance company regarding what type of diagnosis you will need to obtain prior to accessing services.
 Often (though not always), your diagnostic will need to be conducted by a Licensed Psychologist